kailash-manasarovar/statement/docs/timeline/2024/december.md

 - And a first point of call should be Lorraine Blackbourn's family, and anyone that knew her, and to have a look at any police complaints she may have made prior to her untimely death by suicide.
 - Furthermore, if I was an investigator, I'd make sure to check every single student that Domingo Cano Lopez the piano teacher has taught over the years to see how many of them ended up in porn or prostitution, had an early death, and/or were exploited financially in some way.

+## Roberto look-alike at Poolsawat

+- I stay at the Poolsawat hotel for a few weeks before moving to the Spa Resorts to detox.
+- I'm scared there.
+I feel like I'm being followed.
+- I'm worried about the neighbors and I go down one night at 2am to ask hotel staff if they have security cameras on all night.
+- I think they might have been friends now, but at the time I wasn't sure of anything at all.
+- Every day at the Poolsawat beach restaurant a man turns up with a woman.
+- He looks exactly like [Roberto from Alicante](../early-years/2011.md#roberto-from-alicante--catalina) and I tweet about familiar faces.
+- I also wonder if they're friendly.
+- I guess I was getting everything mixed up at that time, or not.
+- I still don't know it was all so stressful at that time and I was still being drugged.

 ## Pedro sends a Christmas greeting

 - Pedro, the previous caretaker from Carrer Furs, sends me [a Christmas video-greeting on WhatsApp](../../content/whatsapps/WhatsApp%20Chat%20with%20PEDRO.zip).